 In her community in Alexandria, Virginia, she is a thought partner for the Alexandria City Public Schools (ACPS) Learning Advisory team supporting pandemic recovery and reopening, co-chair for an ACPS stakeholder engagement committee for a capital improvement project, commissioner for Alexandria’s Children Youth and Families Commission, and treasurer of the Clover College Park Community Association.

-Chambers began her career as a teacher and dean of students in New York City public schools and has permanent K–6 teaching certification from New York State.
-She earned her MA in the Sociology of Education from New York University, her MS in Teaching from Pace University, and her BA in Journalism from New York University.
+Grayson began her career as a teacher and dean of students in New York City public schools and has permanent K–6 teaching certification from New York State.
+She holds an MA in sociology of education from New York University, an MS in teaching from Pace University, and a BA in journalism from New York University.